 While this might be a good financing opportunity for foreign students who want to attend school in the U.S. or Canada, MPOWER won’t accept all applicants.
 They carefully vet out the candidates that they assess won’t have as much of a chance of successfully paying back the loans after college.

-- Must attend a U.S. or Canadian school that MPOWER is partnered with; these schools tend to have stronger career outcomes.
+- Must attend a U.S. or Canadian school that MPOWER is partnered with

-- Must be in the last two years of your program of study.
+- Must be in the last 2 years of your program of study

 There are several benefits of using MPOWER loans for school, including: